Research Context

 Lyophilized SS-31 should typically be stored at −20 °C in a tightly sealed container, protected from light and moisture.
 Under these conditions, it generally remains stable for up to 24 months from the manufacture date.

-SS31 can typically be shipped at room temperature for short periods (up to one week) without significant degradation, though refrigerated shipping is preferred for long-distance transport.
+SS-31 can typically be shipped at room temperature for short periods (up to one week) without significant degradation, though refrigerated shipping is preferred for long-distance transport.

 Once reconstituted with bacteriostatic water or sterile saline, the solution should be refrigerated at 2–8 °C and typically used within 28 days.
 Researchers should avoid repeated freeze-thaw cycles and vigorous shaking to maintain peptide integrity.
 Elamipretide is highly soluble in aqueous solutions.